 Gatwick Detainees Welfare Group was set up in 1995 when the UK Immigration Service began to detain people at a small holding centre near Gatwick Airport.
 The following year, Tinsley House Detention Centre was built, and we became a registered charity.
 We work to improve the welfare and wellbeing of people held in detention by offering friendship and support and advocating for fair treatment

-A new detention facility at Gatwick, Brook House, opened in March 2009.
-Brook House operates alongside Tinsley House, and both centres are currently run by Group 4 Security (G4S).
+A second detention facility at Gatwick, Brook House, opened in March 2009.
+Brook House operates alongside Tinsley House, and both centres are currently run by G4S.
 GDWG supports detainees held at both centres.

 GDWG has now around 70 volunteers, who visit and befriend asylum seekers and immigration detainees at Tinsley House, Brook House.
 The Group believes that each detainee has a right to be treated with respect and compassion, whatever the outcome of their case.
 We also have a small staff team who manage the volunteers and provide support and advocacy to detainees.